 The philosophy of mathematics was the subject of my Ph.D. thesis and remains a major research interest of mine.
 In particular, I have defended nominalist accounts of mathematics: those which do not posit mathematical objects such as numbers or sets.
 Other ontological debates also interest me, particularly those concerning possible worlds, composite objects, and propositions.
 I have tended to explore theories which posit less rather than more, which has led me to think about paraphrase, pretence, fictionalism, and error theory.
-At present I am trying to bring some of these ideas into discussions of truth.
+At present I am working on a book which brings some of these ideas into discussions of truth and paradox.

 Other interests include philosophical method, grounding, and metaontology.